bjmckenz/client0/README.md

 *This repo used to include DB examples, but they have been removed*

+## Joys of SMUI

+SMUI seems to pollute a project.
+It's hard to remove, so this project has "Svelte-native" (HTML) tables and also SMUI.
+You can use either, but if you're not going to use SMUI, **do not** base your project on this one.
+Create a new Svelte project and copy over the appropriate files.
+You have been warned.

 # How to Run

 *(Start the API project first -- see that project)*